catalyst-cloud/python-openstack-odooclient/docs/managers/custom.md

 custom_records = CustomRecordManager(odoo_client)
 ```

-The disadvantage of using this method is that the client and manager objects
+This will work perfectly fine, but the disadvantage of using this method is
-are effectively separate, and must be managed as two separate variables.
+that the client and manager objects are managed as two separate variables.

 To create a single object from which you can manage **all** of your custom
 types and managers, subclass the `Client` class, and add a type hint for your